John Player Formula 2 Championship Race

 - Brabham BT38 (Bob Wollek): New for Motul Rondel Racing in 1972, and raced by Bob Wollek, Henri Pescarolo (who won at Enna-Pergusa), and others.
 One of a group of cars sold to South Africa after the Torneio do Brasil.
 Raced by Jackie Pretorius in 1973, using an Alan Smith Cosworth FVC, then to John Amm for 1974.
 Converted to Formula Atlantic and raced again by Amm in 1976.
 Then unknown until reportedly located by Thomas Koch in South Africa some time around 1997-1999, and imported to the US.
 Then sold to Terry Allard (Denver, CO) some time before 2005.

 - Brabham BT28 (Tom Belsø): New to Jörgen Ellekaer and raced in Scandinavian F3 in 1969 with Holbay engines.
 Ellekaer has a new car, chassis BT28-27, for 1970 so the usage of BT28-8 that season is currently unclear.
 To Tom Belsø (Copenhagen, Denmark) for 1971 and fitted with a 1600cc Ford BDA for British Formula Atlantic.
 Converted to BT35 specification during the year.
-Advertised during 1972 and sold to Jimmy Fuller (Guyana).
-Raced in Guyana late 1972 with a Vegantune twin cam but subsequent history unknown.
+Advertised during 1972 and sold to Jimmy Fuller (Guyana), who raced it in Guyana in late 1972 with a Vegantune twin cam.
+By February 1973, it was owned by Mike Gill who used a BDA engine when he raced it at Bushy Park in Barbados.
+The car was known as a BT35 during its time in the Caribbean.
+It was later owned by Richard Knox in Trinidad, and he recalls that it took him "to many, many, race wins, a group championship, and a few lap records".
+He sold the car to Bobby Howlings together with his newer BT40.
+Subsequent history unknown.

-- Chevron B18C [18.A.71.1] (Cyd Williams): New to Graham Eden and delivered just in time for the Oulton Park Formula Atlantic race on 21 March 1972, the second round of the British series.
+- Chevron B18C [18.A.71.1] (Cyd Williams): New to Graham Eden and delivered just in time for the Oulton Park Formula Atlantic race on 21 March 1971, the second round of the British series.
 Eden retired from driving shortly after and recruited Cyd Williams to drive the car.
-Williams won seven championship rounds and finished second in the championship.
-Eden order Ensigns for 1972 but cancelled the order and bought March 722s, Williams continued to drive the Chrevron until his 722 arrived and won three of the first six rounds of the series.
+Williams won seven championship rounds and finished second in the 1971 championship.
+Eden ordered Ensigns for 1972 but cancelled the order and bought March 722s instead.
+Williams continued to drive the Chevron until his 722 arrived and won three of the first six rounds of the 1972 series.
 The car was later displayed at the London Racing Car show, where it was bought by Canadian Bob Armstrong (Winnipeg, Manitoba) for the Canadian Formula B series in 1973.
 Armstrong appeared in the early rounds of the series but made little impact and wasn't seen after June.
 Subsequent history unknown.

 - Brabham BT36 (Peter Westbury): New to F.I.R.S.T. for Peter Westbury to drive in F2 in 1971.
 Retained by Westbury early 1972 and then sold to Neckel 'Nick' Koob (Bettborn, Luxembourg) for French, Belgian and Luxembourg hill climbs from 1972 to 1974.
 To Johny Krier (Luxembourg) 1975 for French, Belgian and Luxembourg hillclimbs.
 Then to Roger Hennebert (Belgium) in 1977, then possibly to Marcel Tarrès in 1978, but its exact race results during this time are unknown.
 Then via four French owners until bought by John Beasley (Shrewsbury, Shropshire) in 1993.
 Sold to Abba Kogan 1998, and rebuilt on a new chassis.
 In 2007, the rebuilt car was sold by RM Auctions (agent Annette Abaci) to Thomas Steinke (Hamburg, Germany).
 Neither Abaci or Steinke were then aware of the car having a new chassis.
 The original chassis was later sold via Bonhams in 2008 and its current whereabouts are unknown.
 Meanwhile, the continuous entity of BT36-5 was raced by Steinke in European Historic F2 in 2008 and 2009 and sold to Francesco Molino (Pescara, Italy) in 2012.
 Then to Günter Türk (Freiburg, Germany) in 2013.